clayrisser/react-gantt/README.md

 Please ★ this repo if you found it useful ★ ★ ★

-Please [submit](https://github.com/codejamninja/react-gantt/issues/new) your ReactGantt use cases and I will feature them in the in the [Used By](#used-by) section
+[Submit](https://github.com/codejamninja/react-gantt/issues/new) your ReactGantt use cases and I will feature them in the in the [used by](#used-by) section

 ## Features